The Three-Way Struggle: Law, Sin, and Me: A Study of Romans 7

 In chapter 6 Paul says that we died to sin, but we still have to fight it.
 In chapter 7 he says that we died to the law, but we are to serve Christ in the way of the Spirit.
 He does not want to make it sound effortless or automatic.
 The struggle that began before we came to faith1 continues even after we come to faith — at least that’s the experience of most Christians.

 “Apart from the law, sin was dead.
 Once I was alive apart from the law; but when the commandment came, sin sprang to life and I died” (verses 8-9).
 When was Paul alive “apart from the law”?
 When he was a baby, too young to understand.
 But when he learned the law, the sinful nature inside of him found a way to express itself — by rebelling.
 Sin sprang to life, and Paul sinned, and he was condemned.
 Some commentators say that Paul is speaking here of Adam, who was alive before the law, but failed after a commandment was given.
+Or he may be speaking of Israel, who sinned after the commandments came.
+No matter who Paul is speaking of, the point is the same: since the law pronounces a penalty on our sin, it is not a means of salvation — it is an agent of death that we need to be rescued from.

 Paul said, “I found that the very commandment that was intended to bring life actually brought death” (verse 10; see also Romans 4:15).
 Paul is apparently speaking from a human perspective here, for in Galatians 3:21 he says that the law could not bring life, so presumably God did not intend for it to bring life.
 Instead, it brought death.
 The law showed people what would happen if they went this way, or if they went that way.
 It gave guidance, but did not force people go either one way or the other.

-The law is not the problem — it’s just that it is so easily hijacked by our sinful desires.
+The law is not the problem — but it is easily hijacked by our sinful desires.
 The law didn’t cause us to take a wrong turn — it just told us which direction was wrong — and the perversity inside us made us take the wrong turn.
 Sin deceived us and put us on the pathway to death.
 The law isn’t the culprit — it was an unwitting accomplice.
 So Paul concludes in verse 12 that “the law is holy, and the commandment is holy, righteous and good.”
 The law is holy, but it can’t make us holy.

 Were the laws of animal sacrifices good?
 Yes, because God gave them — but that doesn’t mean they are required today.
 We can’t use this verse to support any specific laws, because Paul isn’t being specific here.
 He is just saying that God’s law, no matter how you define it, is not the cause of the problem.